cli/cli/docs/install_linux.md

 sudo apt install gh
 ```

-**Note**: If you get _"gpg: failed to start the dirmngr '/usr/bin/dirmngr': No such file or directory"_ error, try installing the `dirmngr` package.
-Run `sudo apt-get install dirmngr` and repeat the steps above.
+**Note**: If you get the error _"gpg: failed to start the dirmngr '/usr/bin/dirmngr': No such file or directory"_, try installing the `dirmngr` package: `sudo apt install dirmngr`.

 Upgrade: